nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_SCOPE.md

 Yet the code inside the walls has a special power.
 It can see outside the walls and access, or modify, that code - as long as that code, itself, is not contained in an equal, or lower scope.
 More on that in a bit.

+To use the true power of [block scopes in JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/block), you need to use the `let` and `const` keywords for declaring variables.
+If you use `var`, block scope no longer applies, because those variables declared with `var` get [hoisted](https://www.sitepoint.com/demystifying-javascript-variable-scope-hoisting/).
+Always use `let` and `const` for variable declarations to avoid unintended side-effects of hoisting.

 ## Scopes You Know

 You've already encountered several type of scope definitions in the course so far.